angular/angular.io/README.md

 For example, the TypeScript QuickStart sample is in `public/docs/_examples/quickstart/ts`.

-All samples are in a consistent directory structure using the same styles and the same npm packages, including the latest release of Angular 2.
+All samples are in a consistent directory structure using the same styles and the same npm packages, including the latest release of Angular.
 This consistency is possible in part thanks to gulp-driven tooling.
 To run the samples locally and confirm that they work properly, take the following extra steps to prepare the environment: